Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/011-Handling-and-Logging-Errors.md

 Even though we use middleware in Express, we still have to write `try/catch` blocks in every route handler to handle asynchronous errors.
 This becomes repetitive and distracts us from focusing on the actual business logic.

 To solve this, we can create a reusable `try/catch` wrapper (like a template) and use it for all route handlers.
 This way, we can keep our code clean and focus on writing the core logic without repeating error-handling code.

+# Express Async Errors

+When we remove `try-catch` blocks, we can use an custom function (`asyncMiddleware` function ) as a try-catch wrapper.
+This is a valid approach.

+But there's another easier solution.
+There is a package called `express-async-errors`, so we don't need to worry about writing an async middleware function.
+Our async route handlers will automatically be wrapped, and any errors thrown will be caught at runtime and passed to Express's error-handling middleware.
+So, we don’t need to explicitly use an async middleware function.

+So, to remove `try-catch` blocks, there are two approaches:

+1. Using a custom function (`asyncMiddleware` function)

+2. Using the `express-async-errors` 3rd-party package